kulikrch/weatherBot/README.md

-# helperBot
+# ExchangeBot
-Bot for my needs
+Bot for you